 - b.
 Share-based payment transactions granted by the Company: - 1.
-On March 19, 2015, the Company's board of directors approved a grant of unlisted options exercisable into 40,000 of the Company's ordinary shares to three of its employees and one senior officer for an exercise price of NIS 8.118 per shares.
-The options vest on a quarterly basis for a period of 4 years from the grant date. - 2.
-In October 2015, the Company granted an amount of 200,000 options to acquire up to 200,000 of the Company's ordinary shares to one of its directors at an exercise price of NIS 3.573 per share.
-The options vest over a period of three years on a quarterly basis for 12 consecutive quarters from the date of the grant.
-The term of the options is 10 years. - 3.
-In February 2016, the Company's board of directors approved a grant of unlisted options exercisable into 160,000 of the Company's ordinary shares to three of its employees and one senior officer for an exercise price of NIS 4.317 per shares.
-The options vest on quarterly basis for a period of 4 years from the grant date. - 4.
+In February 2016, the Company's board of directors approved a grant of unlisted options exercisable into 160,000 of the Company's ordinary shares to three of its employees and one senior officer for an exercise price of NIS 4.317 per shares (USD 1.15 per share based on the exchange rate reported by the Bank of Israel on December 31, 2018).
+The options vest on quarterly basis for a period of 4 years from the grant date. - 2.
 In May 2016, the Company's board of directors approved a grant of 74,000 shares of the Company to a service provider.
 Pursuant to the agreement with the service provider, and as partial consideration, the Company issued 37,000 ordinary shares and agreed to issue an additional 37,000 ordinary shares within 180 days, provided that the agreement was not terminated.
-During 2016 the Company recorded an amount of NIS 322 for share based payment expenses relating to this transaction.
+During 2016 the Company recorded an amount of USD 74 for share based payment expenses relating to this transaction.